modjs/mod/README.md

 ## What is Mod?

-Mod is a task-based build tool, it help developers quickly build robust and high-performance web applications.
+Mod is a task-based build tool for the web, it help developers quickly build robust and high-performance web applications.

 ## Wiki
 * [Project Roadmap](https://github.com/modulejs/modjs/wiki/Roadmap)